It’s estimated that tens of millions of feral and stray cats freely roam the streets of the United States and breed rapidly!

 - Reducing the spread of disease

-- The returned, spayed/neutered colony guards its territory, and discouraging unneutered cats from moving in and beginning the cycle of overpopulation anew
+- The returned, spayed/neutered colony guards its territory, and discouraging unaltered cats from moving in and beginning the cycle of overpopulation anew

 1. TRAP – After adequate preparations, including educating the community about the TNR process, colony cats are trapped using humane traps.

-2. NEUTER – The captured cats are brough in their traps to a spay/neuter provider.
+2. NEUTER – The captured cats are brought in their traps to a spay/neuter provider.
 Typically, TNR programs also provide vaccinations against certain diseases, like rabies.

-3. RETURN – After recover from surgery feral cats are returned to where they were trapped and are supplied with ongoing access to food, shelter, fresh water and medical treatment when necessary.
+3. RETURN – After recovery from surgery free-roaming cats are returned to where they were trapped.
+Colony caregivers supply the cats with access to food, shelter, fresh water and medical treatment when necessary.

 EAR TIPPING is the universal sign of a sterilized and vaccinated for rabies free-roaming cat.

-The procedure involves removing about 1/4″ off the tip of the cat’s ear (typically the left ear) while the cat is anesthetized for spaying/neutering; healing is rapid.
-The mark will help prevent unnecessary surgery, confinement, or euthanasia.
+The procedure involves removing the tip of the cat’s left ear while the cat is anesthetized for surgery.
+The ear tip will prevent unnecessary trapping, transportation, surgery, confinement, and/or euthanasia.

 What’s the Difference?